Archive for the ‘Duane Sherwood’ Category

 CaptainSensibleWot, Captain Sensible, A&M, The Damned

-Wot! / Captain Sensible
+Listen: Wot! / Captain Sensible

 As Seymour Stein once loudly yelled down the hall to a certain snooty A&R guy, “Don’t lie to me you liar”.

 The action never ended on that 21st floor of 75 Rockefeller Plaza, home to the Warner labels for decades.
-Our Medicine office was conveniently smack dab in the middle of a long hallway anchored on one end by the Warner/Reprise A&R staff and at the other, Seymour and the Sire posse.
+Our Medicine office was conveniently smack dab in the middle of a long hallway anchored on one end by the Warner/Reprise A&R staff and at the other, Seymour and the Sire staff.
 Duane and I had the best seats in the house.

 And anyone who tells you they never liked The Damned is also a liar.
-Not mentioned as often as they should be, the band were easily an equal to The Sex Pistols when it comes to the UK punk crown – a tie.
+Not mentioned as often as they should be, the band were easily an equal to The Sex Pistols when it comes to the UK punk crown.
+A tie.

 Captain Sensible never could, never will, do any wrong.
-He’s hysterical, a fantastic entertainer, front man, side man, guitarist, bassist, songwriter – and an all around good guy.
+He’s hysterical, a fantastic entertainer, front man, side man, guitarist, bassist, songwriter and an all around good guy.
 He was a big friend of Joey Ramone’s, and it was The Damned who were the only UK band that flew themselves over from England to honor his life at Hammerstein Ballroom a month after he passed away.
 His Mom, brother and all his close friends never forgot.

 Sometimes the good ones do get their just rewards.
 Who wasn’t pleased when Captain’s first solo single ‘Happy Talk’ topped the UK charts?
-Captain Sensible at #1!.
+Captain Sensible at #1!
 Yes.

 The followup, ‘Wot!’, also a chart success, was even better.
 It was pure Sensible humor.
 Hearing it is seeing him in that two piece pink shag rug suit.
 Great records make you visualize the artist.
 Here’s the proof.